san-tech122/stanford-ml-cource/notes/week1.md

 ### Extra Notes
 - Machine Learning = field of study that gives computers the ability to learn without being explicitly programmed.
 - Arthur Samuel (1950s): Defined ML and created a checkers-playing program.

+---

+##Superwised learning
+- refers to algorithms that learn x to y or input to output mappings.
+-  The key characteristic of supervised learning is that you give your learning algorithm examples to learn from.